pdfo/pdfo/README_py.txt

 We look forward to your feedback!
 Thank you very much!

-June 2020, Hong Kong
+August 2021, Hong Kong
 ***********************************************************************

-This is the README file for the Python version of PDFO on Linux or Mac.
+This is the README file for the Python version of PDFO.
 See https://www.pdfo.net for more information.

-0. Prerequisites

-To use the Python version of PDFO on Linux or Mac, you need Python (headers included), NumPy, F2PY, and gfortran, which can be installed in the following way.

-0.1.
-Install Python (version 2.7 or above) according to https://www.python.org .
-To include the headers on Linux, python3-dev or python-dev should be installed depending on the Python you want to use; on Mac, the headers are included by default if you install Python using Homebrew.

-0.2.
-Install the latest version of SciPy.
-See https://www.scipy.org/install.html .
-Then NumPy will be installed by default.
-NumPy provides F2PY.

-0.3.
-Install gfortran using your package manager, e.g., apt on Debian/Ubuntu, yum on Fedora/RHEL/CentOS, and Homebrew on Mac.

-0.4.
-On Mac, it is necessary to install Xcode.
-See https://developer.apple.com/xcode/ .
-Xcode provides the libraries needed by F2PY.

 1. Installation

+1.1.
+Recommended installation
+To use the Python version of PDFO on Linux, Mac, or Windows, you need Python (version 3.6 or above).

 It is highly recommended to install PDFO via PyPI.

-Install pip in your system ( https://pip.pypa.io/en/stable/installing/ ).
+Install pip in your system ( https://pip.pypa.io/en/stable/installing/ ) if
+you Python version does not incude it.
 Then execute

 python -m pip install pdfo

-in a command shell (e.g., the terminal in Linux or Mac).
+in a command shell (e.g., the terminal for Linux and macOS, or the Command Shell for Windows).
 If your Python launcher is not python, adapt the command accordingly.
 If this command runs successfully, PDFO is installed.
 You may verify the installation by

 python -m unittest pdfo.testpdfo

+If you are an Anaconda user, PDFO is also available through the conda installer ( https://anaconda.org/conda-forge/pdfo ).
+However, it is not managed by us.

-Alternatively, PDFO can be installed from the source code: download and decompress the source code package; you will obtain a folder containing setup.py; in a command shell, change your directory to this folder; then install PDFO by executing "python setup.py install --user", excluding the quotation marks.
+1.2.
+Alternative installation (using source distribution) Alternatively, although deeply discouraged, PDFO can be installed from the source code.
+It requires you to install additional Python headers, a Fortran compiler (e.g., gfortran), and F2PY (provided by NumPy).
+Download and decompress the source code package; you will obtain a folder containing setup.py; in a command shell, change your directory to this folder; then install PDFO by executing

+python -m pip install .

 2. Usage